Skip to main content

 Definitions

-Business Unit– a 5 alpha character field used to represent a campus or separate reporting entity of the University of Missouri System, such as the University Hospitals and Clinics and System Administration.
+Business Unit– a 5-character alpha field used to represent a campus or separate reporting entity of the University of Missouri System, such as the University Hospitals and Clinics and System Administration.
 A listing of Business Units can be found at: https://umsystem.edu/ums/fa/controller/peoplesoft-businessunit

 • Class values are either 1-numeric character if class is not defined or 5-alpha numeric characters if detailed values are needed for departmental purposes.
 The Class ChartField is required on revenue and expense transactions but not on asset and liability transactions.